statisticalbiotechnology/bibook/bibook/retrieval/blast.md

 ## E-Values and Their Meaning

 BLAST assesses the statistical significance of alignments using the Gumbel extreme value distribution (EVD) model.
 This model estimates the probability of an alignment score being due to chance.
-An E-value (expect value) is a statistical measure used in BLAST to assess the significance of an alignment:
+An E-value (expect value) is a statistical measure used in BLAST to assess the significance of an alignment with a score $S$.

-- **Definition**: The E-value represents the number of alignments expected to occur by chance in a database of a given size.
+- **Definition**: The E-value represents the number of alignments with a score equal to or greater than $S$ that would be expected to occur by chance in the searched database.
 - **Interpretation**: Lower E-values indicate more significant alignments.
-For example, an E-value of 0.01 suggests that this alignment quality would be obtained by chance 1 time out of a hundred with a query sequence of the same length and database size.
+For example, an E-value of 0.01 suggests that this alignment quality would be obtained by chance 1 time out of a hundred with a query sequence of the same length and database.

 The E-values in BLAST searches provide a direct indication of alignment quality: